Multivariate Bayesian models with flexible shared interactions for analyzing spatio-temporal patterns of rare cancers: Introduction

 The primary aim of this study is to estimate rates in rare cancers.
 To do so, we develop a new multivariate spatio-temporal approach that combines ideas derived from the above mentioned shared component models and the spatio-temporal interactions defined by \cite{knorr2000}.
 Based on this methodology, we will focus on the analysis of incidence and mortality rates for both pancreatic cancer and leukemia among males in the 142 administrative healthcare districts across Great Britain (England, Scotland, and Wales) over 9 biennial periods (2002-2003, 2004-2005, ..., 2018-2019).

 The remaining sections of the paper are organized as follows.
-In Section~2, we begin by providing an overview of the classical spatio-temporal shared-component models.
-We then proceed to describe new spatio-temporal models that incorporate flexible shared interactions and provide details on how to implement the new models using R-INLA.
+In Section~2, we provide an overview of the classical spatio-temporal shared-component models.
+We then proceed to describe new spatio-temporal models that incorporate flexible shared spatio-temporal effects and provide details on how to implement the new models using R-INLA.
 Identifiability issues are also carefully discussed.
 We assess model adequacy through a simulation study in Section~3.
 In Section~4 we analyze the real data using the new models.
 Finally, Section~5 concludes with a discussion.